adonisjs/v5-docs/content/releases/out-of-preview.md

 })
 ```

-Import-based middleware ensures that the Typescript compiler can report the invalid references in advance.
+Import-based middleware ensures that the TypeScript compiler can report the invalid references in advance.

 ---